pytroll/satpy/doc/source/dev_guide/custom_reader.rst

 .. note::
    Be careful about the data types of the datasets your reader is returning.
-   It is easy to let the data being coerced into double precision floats.
+   It is easy to let the data be coerced into double precision floats (`np.float64`).
 At the moment, satellite instruments are rarely measuring in a resolution greater than what can be encoded in 16 bits.
 As such, to preserve processing power, please consider carefully what data type you should scale or calibrate your